tenxcloud/dockerfilelint/README.md

 # introduction

-this project is forked form [replicatedhq/dockerfilelint](https://github.com/replicatedhq/dockerfilelint)
+this project is forked from [replicatedhq/dockerfilelint](https://github.com/replicatedhq/dockerfilelint)

 # Linter and validator for Dockerfile